-Apart from the exisiting shell commands, shortcuts and CLSID’s, which are present in Windows 7, Windows 8 offers some new shortcuts, shell commands and CLID’s.
+Apart from the existing shell commands, shortcuts, and CLSID’s, which are present in Windows 8/7, Windows 11/10 offers some new shortcuts, shell commands, and CLID’s.
 Using these you can create desktop shortcuts, if you wish.

-Some new Shortcuts, Shell Commands and CLSID in Windows 8
+New Shortcuts, Shell Commands & CLSID in Windows 11/10

 Metro file search from the desktop: Allows you to search for files from the desktop.
 The Search panel appears on the right side of your screen